thishandp7/self-driving-car/README.md

 # Self-Driving Car DNN Model
- - A Deep Neural Network model based on Nvidia’s proposed DNN architecture for self-driving cars.
+ - A Deep Neural Network model based on Nvidia’s proposed Convolutional Neural Network architecture for self-driving cars.
  - The model was trained using the imaged collected from Udacity’s Self Driving car simulator.
  - The goal of this project is to predict the correct steering angle while driving.